eumel8/gcp-cka/KUBEADM.md

 apt-get install -y kubeadm kubelet kubectl
 ```

 At this point you have a running container runtime containerd, cri-o, or docker.
 This should stable run.
-Especially containerdneeds this adjustments for cgroup.
+Especially containerd needs this adjustments for cgroup.
 There are cgroup v1 and v2, managed by itself or systemd.
 If this is wrong configured, kubelet won't start or give errors.

 # init cluster